qmk/qmk_firmware/keyboard/hhkb/README.md

 * No risks: Everything is all reversible
 * No need for PCB trace patching, case cutting or any other destructive mod
 * Can keep original controller intact
-* Can change all HHKB behaviour as you like
+* Can change all HHKB behavior as you like

 ###Cons
 * Void your warranty